Get your admission requirements and application deadline for this programme by following our guide.

 - 10 ECTS credits within programming

 A minimum grade average of C (Norwegian grading scale), or equivalent, is required for 80 ECTS credits of the following, or equivalent:

 KJM1101 or MENA1001, KJM1130, KJM2600 or FYS2140, 30 ECTS credits of chemistry courses where 20 ECTS credits are on advanced bachelor's level (3000 level), 10 ECTS credits within mathematics and 10 ECTS credits within physics.

 If you fulfilled all admission requirements for the Master's Programme in Chemistry, according to the requirements as they were in autumn 2017, you will qualify for this programme option until the end of 2021.

 Further documentation for this program

 If you have completed studies/courses outside the University of Oslo, you must upload course descriptions.
 The course names and codes on the course descriptions must match the transcript of records.

 Ranking of applicants

 Applicants are ranked according to their grade average of 80 ECTS credits in the required specialization.
-A list of the courses forming the grade average can be found under the header “Required specialization”.
 If an applicant has more than 80 ECTS credits in the required specialization, the 80 ECTS credits with the highest grades will form the grade average.